 One of the main functions of the lymphatic system is the local and general immune defense of the body.
-Also, the lymphatic system is responsible for cleansing the body of metabolic products and toxic substances .
-When inflammation occurs in any part of the body, local or regional lymph nodes react primarily.
+Also, the lymphatic system is responsible for cleansing the body from metabolic products and toxic substances .
+If inflammation occurs in any part of the body, local or regional lymph nodes are the first to react.

-Fig. 1 - Arrangement of inguinal lymph nodes in men.
+Fig. 1 - The location of the inguinal lymph nodes in men.

-Virtually any inflammatory process or a significant trauma localized in the lower extremities and groin, leads to the appearance of lymphadenitis symptoms, i.e., enlargement of the lymph nodes.
-In urological practice, we can identify the most common pathological processes, leading to an increase in inguinal lymph nodes.
+Virtually any inflammatory process or significant injury localized in the region of the lower extremities and groin, leads to symptoms of lymphadenitis, i.e., lymphadenopathy.
+In urological practice, one can identify the most common pathological processes leading to an increase in the inguinal lymph nodes.
 These include:

 Nonspecific inflammatory processes

 - purulent-inflammatory diseases of the lower extremities, external genital organs;